 Concentrations in Biology These concentrations offer an opportunity for cadets to focus their interests in various fields of biology and to develop intellectual pursuits with their professors as mentors in undergraduate research.
-If cadets wish to pursue an area of specialty, they are strongly encouraged to select one of the concentrations listed below no later than fall pre-registration during their third class year.
+If cadets wish to pursue an area of specialty, they are strongly encouraged to select one (1) of the concentrations listed below no later than fall pre-registration during their 3rd Class year.
 A student successfully completing a concentration will earn a B.S. or B.A. degree with recognition of the concentration on the final transcript. - " Biochemistry and Molecular Biology (BMB) Concentration - " Ecology, Conservation, and Organismal Sciences (ECOS) Concentration Minor in Exercise Science The Minor in Exercise Science is designed to provide cadets with a comprehensive introduction to the foundations of exercise and fitness.
-This interdisciplinary minor can be declared through the department of biology or the department of physical education. " Exercise Science Minor Biology, B.A.
+This interdisciplinary minor can be declared through the Department of Biology or the Department of Physical Education. " Exercise Science Minor Biology, B.A.

 The B.A. degree in biology is designed to give the student a solid background in the biological and natural sciences while maintaining the flexibility for the student to pursue coursework in areas of interest or pursue a second major or multiple minors.
 The required introductory sequence provides the fundamental background in biology to move into the upper-level courses.
-The four, Core Areas allow flexibility in selecting courses while providing a breadth of background.
-The Core Areas emphasize ecological or biological diversity concepts, anatomy, organismal functioning, and cellular functioning.
-The additional 14 hours of biology course work allow a student to focus on one or several of these core areas.
+The four (4) core areas allow flexibility in selecting courses while providing a breadth of background.
+The core areas emphasize ecological or biological diversity concepts, anatomy, organismal functioning, and cellular functioning.
+The additional 14 hours of biology coursework allow a student to focus on one (1) or several of these core areas.
 Students pursuing a B.A. degree are required to demonstrate proficiency in a modern language through the 200-level.
 Students wishing to have a study abroad experience may find that the B.A. degree program offers the flexibility to incorporate that learning experience into their degree program.
 B.A.
 Curriculum Common Core Course Requirements .